hibernate/hibernate-search/README.md

 Note that compilation and tests in this directory are disabled by default (they are only enabled when the property `legacy.skip` is set to `false`).
-When enabled, Elasticsearch integration test in this directory are executed against Elasticsearch 5.6 by default (instead of 6.0).
+When enabled, Elasticsearch integration test in this directory are executed against Elasticsearch 5.6 by default.
 * `mapper`: The mappers, i.e. the modules that expose APIs to index and search user entities, and do the work of converting between user entities and documents to be indexed.
   * `javabean`: An experimental (not published) mapper for Java Beans without Hibernate ORM.